MrLukeKR/Holdem-Hotshots/README.md

 * Xinyi Li
 * Yipin (Rick) Jin

-See also the list of contributors who participated in this project.
 ## License
-This project is Copyright Advantage Software Group 2016 - see the LICENSE.md file for details
+This project is Copyright Advantage Software Group 2016-17 - see the LICENSE.md file for details

 ## Acknowledgments
 ### Tools Used